Azure-Samples/ms-identity-javascript-nodejs-tutorial/Common/msal-node-wrapper/README.md

 * `req.authContext.isAuthenticated()`: indicates if the current user is authenticated or not.
 * `req.authContext.getAccount()`: MSAL.js account object containing useful information like ID token claims (see [AccountInfo](https://azuread.github.io/microsoft-authentication-library-for-js/ref/modules/_azure_msal_common.html#accountinfo))
-* `req.authContext.getCachedTokenForResource(resourceName)`: returns the raw access token for the given resource from cache, if exists and still valid.
+* `req.authContext.getCachedTokenForResource(<resourceName>)`: returns the access token for the given resource from cache, if exists and not expired.

 ### Middleware